West Virginia Birth, Marriage, Divorce along with Death records

 The clerk of the circuit court in each county holds divorce records for divorces that were granted in that county.

-Searchable West Virginia Databases and other Helpful Links
+Searchable West Virginia Vital Records Databases and Links

 - West Virginia, Marriages, 1853-1970 (familysearch.org)